 Whether you’re working in, thinking of working in or are generally interested in health care, we offer a range of accredited courses.
 These can be studied individually or as part of a degree in Health and Social Care.
 These courses are built on a strong reputation for quality and relevance to practice.
 Improving the experience of health care is at the heart of all our courses.
 We take a user-focused, case-study approach, which doesn’t require you to be in practice in order to apply the course ideas and theories to health care.
 All of our courses use the most up-to-date research and an analysis of policies and practice to develop knowledge and understanding of health care issues.

 Courses at Level 2 provide essential skills for health workers and people interested in health care.
-These courses are relevant to many aspects of health care and include mental health; palliative care; and complementary and alternative medicine.
-At Level 3, you can choose from a range of courses, including public health, communication, and management in health and social care.
+These courses are relevant to many aspects of health care and include mental health and palliative care.
+At Level 3, you can choose from a range of courses, including public health, ageing, and leadership and management in health and social care.

 For a degree in a named subject, such as business studies or humanities, you'll study mainly in your chosen subject, although you may be able to include some modules from other subjects.